Reflexology may be as effectie as painkilles, according to a scientific survey

 Researchers at the University of Portsmouth have found that people felt about 40% less pain, and were able to stand pain for about 45% longer, when they used reflexology as a method of pain relief.

-She said the results suggested that reflexology could be used to complement conventional drug therapy in the treatment of conditions associated with pain such as osteoarthritis, backache and cancers.
+She said the results suggested that reflexology could be used to complement conventional drug therapy in the treatment of condition associated with pain such as osteoathritis, backache and cancers.

 Participants attended two sessions, in which they were asked to submerge their hand in ice water.

-In one of the sessions they were given reflexology before they submerged their hand, and in the other session they believed they were receiving pain relief from a Tens machine, which was not actually switched on.
+In one of the sessions they were given reflexology before they submerged their hand, and in the other session they believed they were receiving pain relief from a Tens machine (transcutaneous electrical nerve stimulator), which was not actually switched on.

 The researchers found that when the participants received reflexology prior to the session they were able to keep their hand in the ice water for longer before they felt pain, and that they could also tolerate the pain for a longer period of time.